 Despite the lack of big names, the Marmotte Granfondo Valais is a real Marmotte.
 I found it to be a very tough course with a gruelling final climb.
 The finish line is drawn at the Col de la Croix de Coeur, here are some facilities.
 The complete finish village can be found a few hundred meters lower in Verbier.

 The Marmotte is a legendary name in the world of gran fondos.
 Whether you ride the version in the Alps, Pyrenees or Valais, you are presented with a beastly route with a very tough final climb.
 Whichever one you ride, you can come home with it.
 In my opinion, the Pyrenean version is the toughest.
-It has slightly fewer kilometers than the Alpine version in the Alps, but more altimeters.
+It has slightly fewer kilometers than the Alpine version in the Alps, but more elevation.
 Per kilometer you're climbing no less than 32.5m (versus 28.7 in the regular Marmotte), which is unprecedented in the cycling world.
 The Marmotte Valais goes even further with 35.3 meters of climbing per kilometre.
 The distance, however, is somewhat shorter.